rediahmds/open-music-api-dcd/README.md

 To create a new account (sign up), clients should use the `POST /users` endpoint.
 To log in to an existing account, they should use the `POST /authentications` endpoint.

+### 3️⃣ OpenMusic V3

+1. Implements message broker using rabbitmq to decouple services and reduce server workload.
+2. Use FS or Amazon S3 Bucket to store object.
+3. Implements server-side caching with Redis or Memurai.

+#### ✅ OpenMusic V3: To-do List

+This time, there's no optional criteria, everything are mandatory.

+- [ ] Export songs in playlists
+- [ ] Upload album cover
+- [ ] Ability to like/favorites a specific album
+- [ ] Implements server-side caching.
+- [ ] Maintain OpenMusic V1 & V2

+#### 💡 OpenMusic V3: Tips

+- For reference, they provides ERD to follow.
+It is students choice to use the ERD they've provided.
+- Run postman tests sequentially and exclude `Upload` tests before running a collection.
+For `Upload` tests tho, it has to run without collections, it will always be failed otherwise.
+- Create an object to only store sensitive information.
+So, it will replace the `process.env.XXX` syntax.

 ## ℹ️ More Information

 - GitHub repo: [rediahmds/open-music-api-dcd: Submission untuk kelas Fundamental Aplikasi Back-end Dicoding Indonesia. (github.com)](https://github.com/rediahmds/open-music-api-dcd)